 The Senoia Police Department is the 109th Police Department in the State of Georgia to obtain this prestigious certification.

 The City of Senoia Police Department handles any activity within the Senoia city limits.
-Under the direction of Chief Jason Edens, the Senoia Police Department covers approximately a 5 square mile area to provide public safety to approximately 5,000 citizens.
+Under the direction of Chief Jason Edens, the Senoia Police Department covers approximately a 6.1 square mile area to provide around-the-clock public safety to approximately 5,500 residents and thousands of tourists.

 The department is located at 505 Howard Road.
-The department has 15 sworn officers, and 2 civilian employees.
+The department consists of 18 sworn officers and 3 civilian employees.
 The department offers a full range of policing services, including preventive patrol, traffic enforcement, criminal investigations, crime prevention, and drug prevention.

 The department operates under the community policing concept, which stresses involvement with the community, and placing resources where they are most needed.
 It also stresses trying to remove the root causes of crime and neighborhood deterioration.
-The department is structured with two main divisions: Patrol, and Criminal Investigations.
+The department is structured into sections: Office of the Chief; Administrative Services Division; Field Operations Division and the Support Services Division.

-The primary division of the department is the patrol division which is responsible for preventive patrol, traffic enforcement, and response to calls for service.
-The division is divided into four shifts so that protection is provided 24 hours per day, 7 days per week.
+The primary division of the department is the Field Operations Division.
+The Field Operations Division consists of patrol and K-9, which are responsible for preventive patrol, traffic enforcement, and response to calls for service.
+The Field Operations Division is divided into four shifts so that protection is provided 24 hours per day, 7 days per week.
 Officers typically work a 42-hour workweek, counting time spent writing reports and attending the various courts in which their cases are presented.

-There is one investigator assigned to the criminal investigations division who is responsible for in-depth investigations of crimes in order to build successful cases for prosecution.
-The investigator works closely with the district attorney’s staff and investigators from the Georgia Bureau of Investigation, Federal Bureau of Investigation, and the Coweta County Sheriff’s Office.
+The Support Services Division consists of the Criminal Investigations Division and the School Resource Officer Program.
+There are two investigators assigned to the Criminal Investigations Division, which are responsible for in-depth investigations of crimes in order to build successful cases for prosecution.
+The investigators work closely with the District Attorney’s staff and Investigators from the Georgia Bureau of Investigation, Federal Bureau of Investigation, and the Coweta County Sheriff’s Office.
+There is currently one officer assigned to the Coweta County Charter Academy as a School Resource Officer.